tonyvu1289/DV_lab01/README.md

 ```
 Then go to Jupyter Lab or Jupyter Notebook or Visual Studio Code with IPython Plugins to run the `main.ipynb` file.

+*or*

+Use `environment.yml` file to install environment.
+Then go to Jupyter Lab or Jupyter Notebook or Visual Studio Code with IPython Plugins to run the `main.ipynb` file.